• Skip to main content

 The flasher’s faster clicking sound and the dashboard indicator’s faster flashing attracts the driver’s attention that one of the bulbs has gone out.

-Here, we discuss a flasher circuit which performs similarly but uses a 555 IC and two comparators.
+Here, I have explained a flasher circuit which performs similarly but uses a 555 IC and two comparators.

 The circuit consists of two parts – the flashing unit and the lamp outage detection module.
 The flashing unit is built around 555 timer configured as an astable multivibrator.